-- □ Male

-- □ Female
+- □ Male - □ Female

-- 2. How old are you in years?
+2. How old are you in years?

-3. What is your nationality?
+- 3. What is your nationality?

 - □ Namibian

 - □ Angolan

 - □ American

 - □ Congolese

 - □ Cuban

 □ Egyptian □ Nigerian □ South African □ Ugandan □ Zambian □ Zimbabwean □ Other (please specify) 4.
 What is your current relationship status?
 Single Married Cohabiting Divorced/separated Widowed 5.
 How many children do you have?
 (If none, please enter "0".)
 6. Are you currently a student or practicing full-time? □ I am a student. □ I am practicing as a full-time pharmacist.
 (If response to question 6 is "I am a student":) 7a.
 In which year of study are you? □ First □ Second □ Third □ Fourth □ Other (please specify) (If response to question 6 is "I am practicing as a full-time pharmacist":) 7b.
 For how many years have you been a practicing pharmacist?
 8. In which region did you do your attachment?
 (Choose all that apply.)
-Caprivi Erongo Hardap Karas Kavango East Kavango West Khomas Kunene Ohangwena Omaheke Omusati
+Caprivi Erongo Hardap Karas Kavango East Kavango West Khomas Changwena Omaheke Omusati

-□ Oshana

-□ Oshikoto

-□ Otjozondjupa

-☐ I have not yet done my attachment.

-□ I did my schooling outside of Namibia.

-9. Have you ever worked at a district hospital, including during your attachment?
+□ Oshana □ Oshikoto □ Otjozondjupa □ I have not yet done my attachment. □ I did my schooling outside of Namibia.
+9. Have you ever worked at a district hospital, including during your attachment? □ Yes □ No 10).
+Have you ever lived in a rural area for more than one year?